Bobby Witt Jr. Preview, Player Props: Royals vs. Blue Jays

 Bobby Witt Jr. At The Plate

-- Among the qualified batters in MLB action, he ranks 41st in batting average, 108th in on-base percentage, and 19th in slugging.
+- He ranks 46th in batting average, 111th in on base percentage, and 24th in slugging among qualifying hitters in MLB action.

-- Witt Jr. has reached base via a hit in 93 games this year (of 138 played), and had multiple hits in 43 of those games.
+- In 66.9% of his 139 games this season, Witt Jr. has picked up at least one hit.
+He's also had 43 multi-hit games.

-- Witt Jr. has picked up an RBI in 37.0% of his games this year, with more than one RBI in 13.8% of his games.
-He has also driven in three or more runs in eight contests.
+- Witt Jr. has an RBI in 51 of 139 games this season, with multiple RBI in 19 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.